nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 `Food Guide`, replace the default data file with your data.

 **How can I manually edit `Food Guide` data?** <br>
-If you are familiar with the `json` file format, you may edit the data file `foodguide.json` directly.
+If you are familiar with the `json` file format, you may edit the data file `foodguide.json` directly using a text editor.
 Do make a backup as an invalid data file will cause `NUSEatWhere` to override it with an empty file.

 **I would like to modify/build on NUSEatWhere, how do I go about this?** <br>
 Feel free to refer to the source code on our [GitHub](https://github.com/AY2223S1-CS2103T-W11-1/tp)!